 For more information on how to contact newspapers about incorrect or negative content, see this article.
-How doctors can manage negative content online can be tricky business, but with persistence you can and will succeed.
+How doctors can manage negative content online can be a tricky business, but with persistence you can and will succeed.

 Tip 2: Garner support from your patients.

 Regardless of the source of your negative content, this tip involves getting your patients behind you.
 Enough positive physician reviews by patients will outweigh a few negative ones, and they can also help mitigate misleading newspaper articles.
-By sheer mass of positive feedback you can fix physician review situations.
+By sheer mass of positive feedback, you can fix physician review situations.

 Be aware of your bedside manner

 Patients mention a doctor’s bedside manner in online forums more than any other factor, so you can do a lot to inspire would-be positive reviewers by making patients feel valued.
 Work on developing conversational strategies that instill trust without significantly lengthening patient visits.
 If you need to rush to get through a busy day, explain why.
 Also give the patient some avenue for seeking further information or asking questions, whether that takes the form of a nurse or physician’s assistant who can tackle their concerns or your promise to respond later via email.